tommybazar/TBRaymarchProject/Readme.md

 # Video showcase / deep-dive tutorials
 Part1 - Showcase & Intro : https://youtu.be/-HDVXehPolM

+# Discord
+If you want to ask me anything or (potentially) talk to other people using this plugin, here's a discord server for it : https://discord.gg/zKutZpmFXh

 # Features
  * Works out of the box with binary UE 4.26 (there is also a branch for 4.25)
  * Volume raymarching for arbitrary `UVolumeTexture` textures